Curriculum Vitae - Kathy Hill

 Employment

-2004-present – Research Technician, C. Simon lab, Ecology and Evolutionary Biology, University of Connecticut, Storrs, Connecticut, USA
+2004-2012 – Research Technician, C. Simon lab, Ecology and Evolutionary Biology, University of Connecticut, Storrs, Connecticut, USA

 2001 – Victoria University of Wellington, School of Biological Sciences lab demonstrator: Year 1 general biology.